dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.
 If this value is omitted or set to an empty string, this value will be inherited from the top level `serviceAccount`.

 More Info: Refer to the [`serviceAccount`](#serviceaccount) section of this reference.

+### Automated Backups
+### `backups.schedule`

+Type: String

+By default, automated backups are disabled.
+Dremio metadata and user uploaded files can be backed up on a schedule.
+The backup does not include the contents of the distributed cache such as acceleration cache, downloaded files and query results.

+More Info: Refer to the [Automated Backups Readme](setup/Automated-Backups.md)